nearprotocol/nomicon/src/Runtime/Actions.md

 - _`tx.public_key` to be `AccessKeyPermission::FullAccess` or `AccessKeyPermission::FunctionCall`_

 Calls a method of a particular contract.
+See [details](./FunctionCall.md).

 ```rust
 pub struct FunctionCallAction {